Jaisalmer And Camel Safari

 my guide, got back they chatted for a while and then started making a

 day.
-He was going to hang out.
+He was going to hang out with us for a while.

 Shortly after dinner the rest of the guides from the trip (who went